-In calendar year (CY) 2023, procurement problems delayed installation of the new active air monitoring instruments in each of the four perimeter air monitoring stations (P-stations).
-These instruments are expected to be deployed in CY 2024.
+In calendar year (CY) 2024, new active air monitoring instruments in each of the four perimeter air monitoring stations were installed and became operational.
+Three more monitoring instrument sets are expected to be deployed in CY 2025.
 No additional changes in radiological air monitoring are expected.